wiscsg/wis-csg-2018/README.md

 # WiS-CSG: Women in Science - Career Support Group

-## Project: *Women in Science* Survey 2018
+## Project: *Women in Research and Support System*: Survey Project, 2018-2019

 [![DOI](https://zenodo.org/badge/201889459.svg)](https://zenodo.org/badge/latestdoi/201889459)

-Women in Science (WiS) survey project was led by a group of volunteers in 2018 in order to develop a data-driven report on the challenges faced by women in Science.
+The 'Women in Research and Support System' survey project was led by a group of volunteers in 2018 in order to develop a data-driven report on the challenges faced by women in Science.
 A total of 219 international participants responded to this survey to help identify the gaps in the support received by women researchers in a professional STEM environment.
 The report from this survey is available as Open Source project. (more details below)

 ## Authors and Attribution